 While we embrace the collaborative disciplines of film and game scoring, we are equally committed to the experimental spirit of new music for its own sake.
 Our faculty are among the leading voices in contemporary concert and experimental electronic music and are regularly commissioned and performed by top new music ensembles.
 The School of Music brings a few of these ensembles for residencies every year.
 Past or current residencies include JACK Quartet, Splinter Reeds, Loadbang, Mivos Quartet, and many others.
 Composition students get the important opportunity of writing for and getting feedback from these world class musicians.
 Most critically, our composers build their portfolios with recordings of their works from these reading sessions.

-We are proud to be one of the first universities in the nation to offer a Bachelor of Music degree with an emphasis in scoring for games.
+We are proud to be one of the first universities in the nation to offer a Bachelor of Music degree with a focus in scoring for games.
 Positioned in the Bay Area, the heart of the game world, our program is designed to prepare you to take the next step into this growing industry.
 Our award-winning faculty have years of experience working in the game industry and developing pioneering educational resources.
 Our students learn what it takes to be a member of a game design team as they work on co-lab projects with game design students in the computer science department at SF State and the Games and Playable Media department at UC Santa Cruz.

 Our Bachelor of Music degree with an emphasis in Scoring for Film is the only program of its kind in Northern California.
 It resides next door to the SF State School of Cinema which has been rated among the "Top 25 Film Schools" by The Hollywood Reporter every year since 2014.
 Our students enjoy the guidance of industry veteran composers who will help you learn the collaborative art of film scoring as you work on original films with SF State students pursuing the cinema degree.